Dupont Circle/Embassy Row

 The man who commissioned its construction, Thomas Walsh, came to the United States from Ireland in 1869 at the age of 19.
 He headed west, and in 1876 struck it rich not once but twice, finding what is widely thought to be one of the richest veins of gold in the world.
 Suddenly a modern-day Midas, he moved his family to Washington, figuring a grand 60-room mansion was the way to make a splash in society.
 And remembering his roots, he’s said to have embedded a nugget of gold ore in the porch.
 You’ll notice that this neo-Baroque mansion is unusually curvaceous.
 That’s because it’s meant to evoke the look of an ocean liner.
 A grand staircase in the home itself is a direct copy of one on the White Star ocean liner.

 The fortune depleter, daughter Evalyn Walsh McLean, was notable for the tragic turn her life took.
 Despite the jaunty title of her autobiography, Father Struck It Rich!, not much else went right in her life.
-Her son was killed at the age of 9 in a car crash and her daughter overdosed as a young women.
+Her son was killed at the age of 9 in a car crash and her daughter overdosed as a young woman.
 Husband Edward Beale McLean, an heir to the Post fortune, turned out to be an alcoholic, and together they burned through some $100 million.
 A large chunk of it went to the purchase of the famed Hope Diamond.
 Those who believe the diamond is cursed claim that her misfortunes started with that purchase.
 She died nearly penniless at the age of 58.
-The Diamond is now on display at the Smithsonian’s natural history museum.
+The diamond is now on display at the Smithsonian’s natural history museum.
 The ornate and blindingly white statue poised outside the embassy depicts Saraswati, the Hindu goddess of learning and wisdom.
 Since Indonesia is home to the world’s largest Muslim population, the display of a Hindu figure is intended to express Indonesia’s respect for religious freedom.

 Keep walking in the same direction to a small triangular park where you’ll find the: